EmBitz/EBlink/README.md

 - Dump memory (also on running target) to file in Intel hex or binary format
 - Compare MCU flash against a ELF, IHEX or SREC file.
 - All device related functions by c-like squirrel scripting e.g. flash or ext.
 EEprom algorithms, device reset strategy etc etc
 - Squirrel script tracing and debugging after version 6.0, place breakpoints and watch the local variables.
-Step in,over,out or till exception
+Step in,over,out or till exception [ Link to EBlink forum ](https://embitz.org/forum/thread-227.html)
 - Ready for multiple interfaces

 #### Remarks: